Muscular system: want to learn more about it?

 After watching the video, you should have gained some basic knowledge about the muscular system.
 Put that knowledge to the test with our quiz about the muscular system below!

-Now it's time to take a closer look at some of the main muscles of the body by browsing out atlas gallery below.
+Now it's time to take a closer look at the main muscle subgroups of the body by browsing our atlas gallery below.

 |Types of muscles and their location||